20goto10/hue-jazz/README.md

 # hue-jazz
 Assorted scripts and tricks for rooted Philips Hue hubs (and some related IOT).

+### Recent Updates
+The latest version of the Hue firmware breaks the older Hue-Jazz remote control handling.
+Or maybe it's the remote controls' firmware.
+In any case, messages for every button are sent each time you press one.
+Thus I've recently updated to a somewhat more robust system that can tell the difference again.
+If you use this
+(and I don't know if anyone does--would love to know), then you'll need to update the code... or avoid the firmware update(s).
+The new version first assembles the entire list of dimmers from the appropriate MQTT topic and then uses them to map the individual button keys.
+This is unavoidable as the "publish" topic that this code relies upon does not say which button of a remote it's on except by its UUID (each button has a unique UUID).
+Copying all those UUIDs into the config seems like a pain so instead I deduced how they're mapped.

+Note that Matter isn't going to make Hue remote controls work for controlling other devices.
+There still needs to be some handler in the Hub to translate the remote requests into outside requests.
+However I have thought of a few other ways of doing this on rooted hubs which might be easier to maintain... will look into that when I'm more alert.

+Long story short, your old settings will work but the rest of the code must be updated.
+I really need to externalize the config... my apologies.

-### Preqrequisites
+### Prerequisites
 The stuff here is designed to operate on a rooted Hue hub.
 You must first be able to SSH to the Hub.

 * The best instructions for rooting the Hub are located here:
 [Philips Hue 2.1 enabling wifi](https://blog.andreibanaru.ro/2018/03/27/philips-hue-2-1-enabling-wifi/).
 You can stop after you've got SSH working.
 (You don't need a wifi adapter for my scripts, and with the latest Hue firmware, the wi-fi steps won't work anymore until someone can compile a working device driver; I'm trying.)
 Rooting the Hue Hub is fairly simple but cannot be performed without taking apart the unit and having the appropriate tools and a bit of basic hardware-hacking know-how.
-It would make for a good learning project if you have a spare Hue hub.
+It would make for a good learning project if you have a spare Hue hub--and it is much easier than wiring new light switches.
 Prepare to say "eureka!" if you've never done this sort of thing before.
-If you're into this sort of thing it may become addictive.
+It may become addictive.
 (By the way, I didn't use a soldering iron, I just stuck the serial connection wires in and made sure not to jiggle anything once I got the console and shorted the flash chip as instructed.)
 The unit seems fairly resilient but please do not blame me if you brick it.

 * Micropython is required, but it's already on the Hue, at least in the current firmware (version 1946157000).
 You don't really need much coding skill to work with these scripts.